 - An expressive arts school, the Sievers School of Fiber Arts, additionally calls the Island home.

 Explore everything this region has to bring to the table — from restaurants, fun activities, and attractions to fairs and celebrations, and there’s a thing here for everyone!

-For more experience, bounce on a ship to a far-off Rock Island State Park for climbing and outdoors.
+For more experiences, bounce on a ship to a far-off Rock Island State Park for climbing and outdoors.

 1) Art And Nature Centre

 The Art and Nature Centre is in an old school building on Washington Island.

 The Art Gallery includes crafted by nearby specialists, and the Nature Center is where you could visit your family for fun and be one with nature.